jeremija/sockets-rust/README.md

 Currently only raw TCP connections are supported, but there's no reason why HTTP(s) or WebSocket connections should not be supported.

+The server and clients both supports TLS.
+The client can be built with `--features insecure` to skip certificate validation, which is useful for testing.

 Sample usage:

 ```console